 What’s the difference, and when does it matter most?

-Two-Post lift manufacturers use two primary methods to synchronize lifting carriages and keep vehicles level from side-to-side.
-These methods include (1) mechanical cable/wire rope equalization, and (2) hydraulic equalization.
-When lifting heavy vehicles with uneven weight distribution from side-to-side—such as those with cranes or welding units—all-hydraulic, direct-drive lifts are safer and more reliable.
+Lift manufacturers use two primary methods to synchronize two post lifting carriages and keep vehicles level from side-to-side, (1) mechanical cable/wire rope equalization, and (2) hydraulic synchronization.
+When lifting heavy trucks with uneven weight from side-to-side—such as those with cranes or welding units—all-hydraulic, direct-drive lifts are safer and more reliable.

-Manufacturers of cable-equalized lifts note in their Operating Manuals that: (a) cables stretch and fray, (b) daily inspections are required to monitor the integrity of the cable, and (c) weekly or monthly maintenance is required to adjust cable tension to ensure the left and right carriages rise at equal speeds.
+Manufacturers of cable-equalized lifts admit in their Operating Manuals that: (a) cables stretch and fray, (b) daily inspections are required to monitor the integrity of the cable, and (c) weekly or monthly maintenance is required to adjust cable tension to ensure the left and right carriages rise at equal speeds.
 [Figure 1].
 What most customers don’t know, however, is that if one cable stretches, becomes loose, or is installed incorrectly, then opposing lift carriages won’t rise evenly, and locks won’t simultaneously engage [Figure 2].

 Educated buyers have started to ask: “Why buy a lift if the system it employs to equalize requires daily checks and adjustments to ensure it can do the job safely?”
 Especially when all-hydraulic, direct-drive lifts won’t expose your company or technicians to these safety hazards, why risk it?

 Lift manufacturers also note on their brochures that “Vehicle axle weight MUST NOT EXCEED one half of total lift capacity.”
 More simply, the rear axle cannot exceed the weight rating of the lift’s two rear arms.
 The same concept is true for the vehicle’s side-to-side weight rating: one side of the truck cannot exceed the capacity of the arms on the lift’s left or right column.